rhysd/hgrep/README.md

 hgrep pattern ./dir
 ```

-hgrep provides two printers to pritn match results for your use case.
+hgrep provides two printers to print match results for your use case.
 Please see ['`bat` printer v.s. `syntect` printer'][bat-vs-syntect]
 section for the comparison.

 - `syntect` printer: Our own implementation of printer using [syntect][] library.
 Performance and its output layout are more optimized